hkabbech/FEST_AnDiChallenge/README.md

 ## Generate the training datasets

 Run the following script in order to create AnDi datasets of track length 50, 200, 400 and 600 for the training of the 4 models.
-The first argument represents the number of points in each dataset.
+The first argument represents the number of points to create in each dataset.

 ```
 python generate_training_datasets.py 15000000
 ```

-The `development_dataset_for_training` and `challenge_for_scoring` datasets have to be placed in `data/` folder.
+The `development_dataset_for_training` and `challenge_for_scoring` datasets have to be placed in the `data/` folder.

 ## Run the script